 Big Data is a developing technology that has the potential of making drastic changes in society.
 It refers to the massive, dynamic sets of information at increasing rates, changing businesses worldwide.
 In addition, Big Data is the way businesses use the information they gather to improve their services.
 The goal is to effectively meet the needs of its customers and reconstruct its methodology in the industry.

 Big Data resulted from how data management and the technology employed to analyze it worked together over the years.
 With it, small businesses not only can collect large amounts of data.
-With the right technology, time, and speed, businesses can also get insights and make predictive analysis.
+With the right technology, time, and speed, businesses can also get insights and make predictive analyses.